jakelazaroff/narrows/README.md

 ### Complex Validators

-Validate that all members of a variable match the given validator.
+Validate that a variable conforms to a certain shape, or is an instance of a constructor.

 #### object